Drawing Commands

 feedback buffers are visible when the data is read as vertex attributes.

-The source access is VK_ACCESS_TRANSFORM_FEEDBACK_WRITE_BIT_EXT
+The source access is VK_ACCESS_TRANSFORM_FEEDBACK_WRITE_BIT_EXT and

-the destination access is VK_ACCESS_VERTEX_ATTRIBUTE_READ_BIT
+the destination access is VK_ACCESS_VERTEX_ATTRIBUTE_READ_BIT for the

-pipeline stages VK_PIPELINE_STAGE_TRANSFORM_FEEDBACK_BIT_EXT
+pipeline stages VK_PIPELINE_STAGE_TRANSFORM_FEEDBACK_BIT_EXT and

-VK_PIPELINE_STAGE_VERTEX_INPUT_BIT
+VK_PIPELINE_STAGE_VERTEX_INPUT_BIT respectively.

 The value written to the counter buffer by